This module aims to help you explore and gain understanding of the following:

 It is really important to look at the motivation for your behaviour and the emotions you are avoiding.
 If you don’t you will only mask the problem.

-However, whilst addressing the underlying motivations for your addictions there are also techniques that can be used to manage urges to go on-line and access indecent images, as set out below:
+However, whilst addressing the underlying motivations for your addictions there are also techniques that can be used to manage urges to go on-line and engage in illegal online sexual behaviour, as set out below:

 - Restructuring/challenging – rehearsed self-talk.